-Research and studies in the past on low testosterone in women were not consistent and findings were varied regarding testosterone therapy for women.
+Research and studies in the past were not consistent and findings were varied regarding testosterone therapy for women.
 For example, one study associated an increase in abdominal weight gain after taking testosterone, however those results have been deemed “flawed” because the women participating had other hormonal imbalances going on that were not taken into consideration.

 More recently though, research is showing that testosterone therapy is important and plays a big role in both how women feel, especially in regards to their libido and staying fit, lean, and active, and in their long-term health.